francesmx/GildedRose-Refactoring-Kata/ruby/README.md

 * At the end of each day our system lowers both values for every item

 ## The Rules
-* Once the sell by date has passed, Quality degrades twice as fast
+* Once the sell by date has passed, Quality degrades twice as fast - DONE
 * The Quality of an item is never negative - DONE
 * “Aged Brie” actually increases in Quality the older it gets - DONE
 * The Quality of an item is never more than 50 - DONE
-* “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality
+* “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality - DONE
-* “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches;
-      Quality increases     by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+* “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; - DONE Quality increases     by 2 when there are 10 days or less - DONE and by 3 when there are 5 days or less - DONE but Quality drops to 0 after the concert - DONE

 ## New Feature Required
 * “Conjured” items degrade in Quality twice as fast as normal items